awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run the following command to add policies to an existing parameter\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]

    ```
    aws ssm put-parameter
-       --name "parameter-name" \
+       --name "parameter name" \
-       --value 'parameter-value' \
+       --value 'parameter value' \
-       --type parameter-type \
+       --type parameter type \
        --overwrite \
        --policies "[{policies-enclosed-in-brackets-and-curly-braces}]"
    ```